Watch Me When I Kill (1977) by Antonio Bido

 Plot:

-After the murder of a pharmacist, a series of follow-up murders to those around her forces a woman to turn to her boyfriend to help get her out of the situation, and when he realizes that there’s a far-reaching motivation for the crime spree races to stop it in order to protect her.
+After the murder of a pharmacist, a series of follow-up murders of those around her forces a woman to turn to her boyfriend to help get her out of the situation, and when he realizes that there’s a far-reaching motivation for the crime spree races to stop it in order to protect her.

 Review:

 This one here was a generally enjoyable genre entry.
 Among the film’s brighter aspects is the actual mystery at play that’s pretty intricate and allows for great time uncovering its purpose.
-From the seemingly random attack on the pharmacist followed-up by the failed attack on the witness, there’s a worthwhile lead in that makes it curious about the need to decipher the recorded message left on the phone filled with dogs barking and the threatening message.
-Likewise, the unraveling mystery about the criminal case all the main players are involved in makes this one interesting as the film generates the kind of grand connection that’s fully revealing in a shocking finale.
+From the seemingly random attack on the pharmacist followed by the failed attack on the witness, there’s a worthwhile lead in that makes it curious about the need to decipher the recorded message left on the phone filled with dogs barking and the threatening message.
+Likewise, the unraveling mystery about the criminal case all the main players are involved in makes this one interesting, as the film generates the kind of grand connection that’s fully revealing in a shocking finale.

 This one does have a few minor flaws.
-The main problem is the fact that this one really feels underwhelming with a lot of the stock genre tropes that are in play.
-The investigation, for however much good it does at building a fine murder mystery,manages to forsake a lot of rationale thought from the leads as the fact that bodies have been piling up with no interaction from the authorities.
+The main problem is the fact that this one really feels underwhelming, with a lot of the stock genre tropes that are in play.
+The investigation, for however much good it does at building a fine murder mystery, manages to forsake a lot of rational thought from the leads given the fact that bodies have been piling up with no interaction from the authorities.
 The attacks that happen here should warrant police protection or more of a presence here, yet it's all dismissed due to a one-line writer-off thinking the police would rather throw the party in jail rather than protect them for what they know about the crimes, a fact brought up after several bodies have turned up and one attack on their lives which is completely ridiculous to believe it would play as such, leaving it solely to be due to the genre conventions.

 Overview: ***.5/5